 State parks sometimes get overshadowed by national parks, but it’s time they got their chance in the spotlight.
 They’re more affordable, usually less crowded and full of beautiful vistas.
 State parks are pretty much all we have in Nebraska (OK, there are a couple national forest lands and the Lewis & Clark National Trail headquarters, but still…).
 However, our visits to state parks when traveling have been highlights of our trips – especially our trip to South Dakota.

 I asked travel bloggers to share their favorites, and my friends, they did not disappoint.
-Here are some of their favorites you need to visit in 2019, starting with Midwest state parks.
+Here are some of their favorites you need to visit this year, starting with Midwest state parks.

 Midwestern State Parks